lynnlangit/gcp-for-bioinformatics/0_Setup_GCP_account/3_Setup_GCP_Project_Security.md

 ### Key considerations
  - Only enable services/APIs that you are using in your GCP Project
- - Consider auditing service usage by using Stackdriver logs - [link](https://cloud.google.com/solutions/exporting-stackdriver-logging-for-security-and-access-analytics)
+ - Consider auditing service usage by using Cloud Monitoring logs - [link](https://cloud.google.com/solutions/exporting-stackdriver-logging-for-security-and-access-analytics)

 ### How to do this
  - Associate GCP IAM User accounts to GCP Roles (BigQuery User role shown below)